cs0320/notes/book/src/apis-integration/apis-integration.md

 * Web scraping is unstable.
 If a site's format changes, web-scraper scripts can break.
 APIs can have breaking changes too, but when they do, the changes usually come with a warning to users!
 * Web scraping is mostly a one-sided effort.
 While a site designer might work to ease the job of web scrapers, details can still require some guesswork on the part of the script author.
 </details>

+It turns out that ideas from web-scraping will remain useful though, when we get to testing front-end applications in a few weeks.

 ### Web APIs